 Sugar and Sweeteners

 The U.S. is one of the world’s biggest sugar producers.
-The country has large and well-established industries for both sugarcane and sugar beets.
-Sugarcane and sugar beets make up to 45% and 55% of local sugar production starting in the 1990s.
-The production of sugar in the US increased from an average of 6 million short tons raw value (STRV) in the 1980s to an average of 8.1 million STRV since 2005.
-This continues to increase due to considerable investment in new equipment and advanced field and storage management practices, also the use of better crop varieties and acreage expansion.
-The sugar program of the country uses price supports, local marketing allotments, and tariff-rate quotas to impact the amount of sugar available for the U.S. market.
+Sugarcane and sugar beets make up to 45% and 55% of local sugar production.
+Production of sugar in the US increased from an average of 6 million short tons raw value (STRV) in the 1980s to 8.1 million STRV since 2005.

 This industry comprises hundreds of self-sufficient markets within the food-marketing system.
 The farm cash receipts from the selling of vegetables and pulses reached up to $17.4 billion during the first 8 years of the 2000s.
 That’s about 14% of U.S. crop cash receipts.
 This was made on less than 2% of all harvested crops in the US.
 The annual per capita use of this industry was also 2% higher than a decade earlier.